atick-faisal/Jetpack-Compose-Starter/docs/plugins.md

 > [!WARNING]
 > Don't repeat plugin configurations in module-level build files.
 If you find yourself doing this,
 > consider creating a new convention plugin instead.

+## Further Reading
+- [Dependency Management](dependency.md): Learn about version catalogs and automatic dependency updates
+- [Architecture Overview](architecture.md): Understand the app's architecture
+- [Design Philosophy](philosophy.md): Learn about design principles
+- [Adding New Features](guide.md): Learn how to add new features to the project